 Education

-• Bachelor’s degree in economics, computer science, physics, engineering, or other quantitative STEM fields is highly desirable.
+• Bachelor’s degree in economics, computer sciences, engineering, or related STEM fields is highly desirable.

 Experience